sebastianspicker/appport/docs/README.md

 This page tracks bootstrap decisions for readme during bootstrap push work.

 ## Usage
-- Merged scattered catalog guidance into the docs.
+- Merged scattered maintenance guidance into the docs.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.